Massage techniques: Which are best for you?

 “A literature review found no clinical trials or basic research studies to support the empirical foundations of the FDM contentions” (Thalhamer, 2018).
 So why did we start calling it myofascial release?
 As Vancouver-based science writer Paul Ingraham puts it, it was an idea that went viral with business models claiming to melt and blast fascia despite a lack of evidence (Ingraham, 2021).

 Whether you enjoy massage without oil (or with oil), it can result in real benefits like increased relaxation response or decreased pain (just not the actual release of fascia).
 Curious to learn more?
-Read up on fascia science here.
+Read more about the science of fascia here.

 3. Trigger point release

 By now you may be asking, what are trigger points and are they actually being released?
-Travell’s theory of trigger points, published in the 1950s, states that sore spots in muscles are metabolically congested tissues with less blood supply.
-Recommended treatment involves applying sustained pressure in these sore spots and slowly easing off as discomfort subsides; the area is then iced and stretched.
-Trigger point needling or injections are also suggested treatment options (administered by other professionals).
+Travell’s theory of trigger points, published in the 1950s, stated that sore spots in muscles are metabolically congested tissues with less blood supply.
+Recommended treatment involved applying sustained pressure in these sore spots and slowly easing off as discomfort subsided; the area was then iced and stretched.
+Trigger point needling or injections were also suggested treatment options (administered by other professionals).

 One study concluded that experts cannot reliably or consistently find trigger points through touch (Rathbone, 2017).
 Doctor John Quinter concludes there is no scientific evidence for trigger points as entities or the cycles that were believed to perpetuate them (Quintner, 2015).
 We know that we get sore spots—we just don’t know exactly what they are or the best way to treat them.